Cambugahay Falls Vine Swinging

 Then he jumped again and smiled at me.

-I was starting to think I could really do it.
+I was starting to think I could do it.

 So I tried.
-Gingerly walking to the edge of the waterfall, calculating how high it was.
+Gingerly walked to the edge of the waterfall, calculating how high it was.
 Neil said the water below was about 8 feet deep.
 Not bad.
 Maybe this time…

 I plunged deep into the water!